-A: Installations have been done in as little as 20 cm but this is not recommended.
+A: Installations have been done in less than 30 cm but this is not recommended.
 40 cm and upwards is usually not a problem.

 Q: Can you help me do a quick check to see if an Opragon could fit in my OR?